emtalen/rps_challenge/README.md

 ### Acknowledgement

-Thomas Ochman - for getting me back on my feet and back on the right track Oliver Ochman - For helping me with the functionality to count the scores Kayla Woodbury - I took the format of your readme, because it was really great!
+[Thomas Ochman](https://github.com/tochman/) - for getting me back on my feet and back on the right track [Oliver Ochman](https://github.com/oliverochman/) For helping me with the functionality to count the scores